 Rotisserie chicken, pork carnitas or even leftover fajitas would be great in this recipe!

-What should I serve with sheet pan quesadillas?
+What should I serve with these quesadillas?

 Honestly though, these quesadillas are so filling that your favorite hot sauce or guacamole might be all you need!

-Tips for making sheet pan quesadillas:
+Tips for making these quesadillas:

 - Use a 12×16 inch sheet pan to get the same number of servings as I did in this recipe.
 If you’re feeding just a couple people, feel free to half the ingredients and use a half sheet pan (9×13 inches).

 - Use large tortillas.
 Any size tortillas will work, but the larger they are, the fewer it will take to fill the pan.
 In this recipe I used 8 inch flour tortillas, but the 12 inch burrito size would be great too!

 - Use a good melting cheese.
 I like to use Queso Chihuahua which is a white Mexican melting cheese that tastes amaaaaazing.

 - Don’t go crazy with the fillings.
 If you’re going to switch up the ingredients, keep the proportions the same!
 If you try to fill this quesadilla with too much, it will end up soggy and overstuffed.